pat38webcrawler/webcrawler/README.md

 # WEBCRAWLER
 # Introduction
-I made some implementation choices (generally commented in the code),  for example the root url passed to the server that must be a full url http[s]//base_site (http[s]:// is mandatory).
+I made some implementation choices (generally commented in the code),  for example the root url passed to the server  must be a full url http[s]//base_site (e.g. http[s]:// is mandatory).

-As asked in the exercise, all found linked that are not under the base url are considered as leafs (so they appear in the displayed sitemap, but we don't follow these links).
+As asked in the intructions, all found linked that are not under the base url are considered as leafs (so they appear in the displayed sitemap, but we don't follow these links).
+It obviously avoids scanning the entire internet :)

-Only simple unit tests for utils package (for demonstration purpose) have been developed (for  other packages, some mock should be written in order to develop unit tests)
+Only simple unit tests for utils package (for demonstration purpose) have been developed (for  other packages, some mock should be written in order to develop relevant unit tests)

 The initial version of the webcrawler (***basic*** git tag) was a naive approach based on a recursive algorithm to compute sitemap.